How Aline Adams Keeps the Plates Spinning as Producer at Revelry

 - Around 9am I start preparing for my standups — I can have as many as 8 projects to keep track of.

-- Once 9:30am hits, I go through each channel, one-by-one and review each team member’s standup against the tickets on our Waffle board.
+- Once 9:30am hits, I go through each channel, one-by-one and review each team member’s standup against the tickets on our kanban board.

 - I’ve found it helps to narrow in on one project at a time, rather than quickly scanning all the channels at once, that way I can dive deeper into what’s really going on and simultaneously triage the GH tickets.